PastVu/pastvu/README.md

 If you think you have found a security issue, please email at [support@pastvu.com](mailto:support@pastvu.com).

-We expect all project participants to adhere to [Contributor Code of Conduct](CODE_OF_CONDUCT.md)
+We expect all project participants to follow [Contributor Code of Conduct](CODE_OF_CONDUCT.md)

 ### Developing

-We welcome any keen developer in helping us build the better PastVu!
+We welcome any keen developer in helping us build the better PastVu.
 See [contributing guide](CONTRIBUTING.md) to learn about our development process and environment setup.

 ## License

+* Test database used for development setup is licensed under [ODbL 1.0](https://opendatacommons.org/licenses/odbl/summary/), geographic and adminstrative boundaries data it contains: © [OpenStreetMap](https://www.openstreetmap.org/copyright) contributors.